revisitors/revisit.link-quickstart/README.md

 #### Deploy

 1. Find hosting for your app (see below for some example options)
+1. Point a domain or subdomain A record at your new hosting IP
+1. Deploy code to the hosting provider
+1. Run the `index.js` file as a service using something like `forever` or `nodemon`
-1. Deploy code to the hosting provider, copy the URL/port where your app is running
+1. Copy the URL/port where your app is running
-1. Oh yeah, make sure it's actually running...
+1. Oh yeah, make sure it's actually running still...

 #### Add to revisit.link